 In the camp, the prisoners continued to die, but at a slower rate.
 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
 When a POW died, the POWs stripped him of his clothing, and the man was buried naked.
 The dead man’s clothing was washed in boiling water and given to a prisoner in need of clothing.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.

-When working in the rice paddies, the POWs not only planted rice but they also massaged the rice.
+The POWs were sent out on work details near the camp to cut wood for the POW kitchens.
+Other POWs worked in rice paddies.
+When working in the rice paddies, the POWs not only planted rice but also massaged the rice.
 This meant that 50 POWs lined up at the end of a rice paddy in four to six inches of water.
 Then arm to arm about a foot apart they stoop over and go to the other side.
 The purpose of this was to work the mud around the plants.
 The Japanese always stopped the POWs before they got to the other side.
-They found out there were black water snakes that moved ahead of the POWs – when they did this – that were poisonous.
+The POWs found out there were poisonous water snakes that were black that moved ahead of the POWs as they did this.
 The guards stopped the POWs so they could kill the snakes and prevent them from being bitten.

 A large POW detachment also started work at the camp cemetery, on April 1, but what they did was not known.
 Two POWs, PFC Holland Stobach and Pvt.
 Ernest O. Kelly escaped while working on the water detail outside the camp on the 6th.
 They had an hour’s start on the Japanese and it appears they were successful at evading the guards.
 The only punishment given to the other POWs was the show they expected to see was canceled.
 On the 11th, the workday changed for the POWs.
 Revelle was at 5:30 A.M. with breakfast now at 6:00 until 7:00 when they left for work and worked until 10:30 A.M. when they returned to the camp for lunch at noon.
 They returned to work and worked from 1:00 P.M. until 6:00 P.M.
 Dinner was at 6:30.
 Roll call was taken at 7:00 P.M. and again at 9:00 P.M.
 Pvt.
 John B. Trujillo who was one of the POWs assigned to guard against escapes attempted to escape but was caught.
 At 9:00 A.M. he was taken to the schoolyard in the barrio of Cabanatuan and executed.

 It appears it was also in April that Frank was working on the farm detail and apparently had a malaria attack.
 A guard sent him to the sick shack, but when it was time to go back to the camp, he missed his group and he joined another.
 He was spotted by the guard in charge of his detachment spotted him and pulled him out of the detachment of POWs he was in.
 As he stood there, the guard took a swing at him.
 Frank had learned to ride out the punch but since he was sick his timing was off and when he pulled his head, the guard completely missed him and fell to the ground.
 The other guards roared with laughter.
 The guard got up and Frank in the face with his bamboo walking stick until Frank fell to the ground.
-It is known that on April 3, Frank was admitted to the camp hospital.
-Records show he had malaria and beriberi.
-The beating may have been the cause of his being admitted to the hospital.
+It is known that on May 5th, Frank was admitted to the camp hospital.
+Records show he had malaria and beriberi and assigned to Building 23.
 No date of discharge from the hospital has been found.